What are clinical trials?

 - Risks and causes – how genetics, lifestyle and other factors can increase people's risk of cancer

 - Preventing cancer – using drugs or lifestyle changes to reduce risk

-- Screening – tests for people with higher than average risk, or for the general population
+- Screening – tests for people with higher than average risk of cancer or for the general population

-- Diagnosing cancer – new tests or scans
+- Diagnosing cancer – new tests, scans or procedures

 - Treatments – new drugs or combinations of drugs.
-Trials also look at new doses of drugs or ways of giving treatment and new types of treatment
+Trials also look at new doses of drugs or new ways of giving treatment and new types of treatment

 - Controlling symptoms or side effects – new drugs or complementary therapies

 - Support and information - for people with cancer and their carers, families or friends

 Read the full video transcript.